Azure/Industrial-IoT/docs/deploy/howto-register-aad-applications.md

 * `<application-name>-client`: used for authentication of native and Web clients, such as CLI tool or Swagger
 * `<application-name>-aks`: used for providing identity for AKS cluster

-Use the following command to run `Microsoft.Azure.IIoT.Deployment` application for App Registration creation and setup only.
+Use the following command to run the `Microsoft.Azure.IIoT.Deployment` application for App Registration creation and setup only.
 Follow the commands and provide additional details where needed.

 > Note: `ApplicationUrl` has the following format `<application-name>.<region>.cloudapp.azure.com`, as we are